tiagodcosta/my-pills-app/README.md

 Mobile app that lets people manage and get more information about their prescriptions

-Made with ReactNative and Iodine API
+Made with ReactNative, Firebase and Iodine API

 ![](https://s26.postimg.org/8fdv4gwpl/mypills01.png)